-Quota share reinsurance A form of proportional reinsurance in which the reinsurer assumes an agreed percentage of each insurance after payment by the reinsurer of losses as a result of an occurrence.
+Quota share reinsurance A form of proportional reinsurance in which the reinsurer assumes an agreed percentage of each insurance policy being reinsured and shares all premiums and losses according with the reinsured.

-"Proportional Reinsurance".
+See also "Proportional Reinsurance".

-Reinstatement premium The premium charged for the restoration of the reinsurance limit of a catastrophe contract to its full amount
+Reinstatement premium The premium charged for the restoration of the reinsurance limit of a catastrophe contract to its full amount after payment by the reinsurer of losses as a result of an occurrence.